morandiaye/islr_labs/README.md

 1. a folder of the figures geenrated in the lab
 2. a `.Rmd` (RMarkdown) script with the code for the lab
-3. a `README.md` file which displays the code and figures for the lab directly on github
+3. a `README.md` or `.ipnb` which displays the code and figures for the lab directly on github